mcallaway/remark/interview-talk.md

 ]
 --
 .right-column[
+.right-column-right[
-* ### "We don't want to think about building infrastructure.
+### "We don't want to think about building infrastructure.
 I want to think about science.
 Thanks for building this!"
+]
 ]
 ---
 .left-column[